Policy Brief

 - At Scottish Parliament elections, every voter has two votes: one for their constituency, where they vote for an individual candidate, and one for their region where they choose a party or independent candidate.

-It is the case that some people in Jersey would prefer to have more votes and they would spend time considering the merits of the various candidates.
+It is the case that some people in Jersey would prefer to have more votes and would spend time considering the merits of the various candidates.
 However, for many other people the more complex the voting system and the more that they are asked to do the less likely they are to vote.
-In most parliaments people are accustomed to voting for a single class of member but until the last election Jersey people were voting for three separate classes of member and now, they are voting for two.
-Jersey has the lowest electoral turn out in the world.
+In most parliaments people are accustomed to voting for a single class of member.
+Until the last election Jersey people were voting for three separate classes of member, in 2022 they voted for two classes and in 2026 they will again vote for three classes.
+Jersey has the lowest electoral turnout in the world.
 It is possible that this complexity is one of the factors discouraging people from voting.

-The only evidence on why people do not vote is the 2022 JOLS.
+The best evidence on why people do notvote is the 2022 JOLS.
 The following table shows the position.

 Issue 2- the island wide mandate